Stroman accepts Mets' $18.9 million qualifying offer - WHIZ News

-NEW YORK (AP) — Pitcher Marcus Stroman accepted the New York Mets’ $18.9 million qualifying offer on Wednesday to stay with the team for 2021.
+NEW YORK (AP) — Starting pitcher Marcus Stroman accepted the New York Mets’ $18.9 million qualifying offer Wednesday to stay with the team for 2021.

 The 29-year-old right-hander did not play this year, missing the start of the shortened season in late July due to a torn left calf muscle, then announcing Aug.
 10 he had opted out because of the coronavirus pandemic.

-A native of Medford on Long Island, Stroman announced his decision the day after new Mets owner Steven Cohen held an introductory news conference, Cohen bought the team last week from the Wilpon and Katz families for a baseball record $2.42 billion.
+A native of Long Island who grew up about 50 miles from Citi Field, Stroman announced his decision the day after new Mets owner Steve Cohen held an introductory news conference.
+Cohen bought the team last week from the Wilpon and Katz families for a baseball-record $2.42 billion.

 “After watching the presser, I’m beyond excited to play for you sir,” Stroman posted on Twitter.
 “I could feel the excitement and passion you’re going to bring daily.
 Let’s go be great!”